leor-c/Simulus/README.md

 You can validate the value is correct by executing `echo $DISPLAY` in the Docker container.

 ##### Linux OS:
-If the game window is not appearing, try executing `sudo xhost +` on the host machine (before attaching to the docker container).
+If the game window fails to appear, try executing `sudo xhost +` on the host machine (before attaching to the docker container).

 ##### Headless Mode